 - freshly cracked black pepper to taste

-- lb Optional: 1 wild caught shrimp or lobster
+- 1 lb wild caught shrimp (peeled and cleaned)

-Add the diced tomatoes and the halved cherry tomatoes.
+Add the red pepper flakes, diced tomatoes and the halved cherry tomatoes.
 Let them to simmer on low flame until they start to release their juices (3-5 min).
 Season to your taste with the sea salt.

-If adding shrimp or lobster tails this is the time to do it.
-Add the cleaned seafood , cover with a lid and cook an additional 3 minutes or so, until no longer translucent, slightly pink and curls up.
+Add the cleaned shrimp, cover with a lid and cook an additional 2 to 3 minutes or so, until no longer translucent, slightly pink and curls up.

 Shrimp is optional here so you can make this vegan or vegetarian by simply leaving the seafood out of the recipe.